flyman14/Firing-All-Lazorz/README.md

 # Firing-All-Lazorz
 An extended version of Unity's "Space Shooter", this project is a small 'bullet hell' style game.
 Differences from the original "Space Shooter" are listed in the README.
+The original Unity project can be downloaded at https://www.assetstore.unity3d.com/en/#!/content/13866

 Current differences from original: